mrahimpour/Tutorial-on-Knowledge-Distillation-with-Keras/README.md

 [3]  Ba, J., Caruana, R.: Do deep nets really need to be deep?
 In: Advances in neuralinformation processing systems. pp. 2654–2662 (2014)

 Gupta, S., Hoffman, J., Malik, J.: Cross modal distillation for supervision transfer.In: Proceedings of the IEEE conference on computer vision and pattern recognition.pp.
 2827–2836 (2016)

+# Acknowledgements
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 764458 ([a link] https://www.hybrid2020.eu/home.html.